m444x/churn-prediction-sparkify/README.md

 |1|9|11|4|16|
 |0|70|3|62|11|

-Although the metrics are better overall in the Logistic Regression, and not churning customers were predicted correctly.
-But customers who want to leave us have identified more accurately in the GradientBoost model.
+The overall metrics are better in the Logistic Regression.
+This model predicted the non-churning customer correctly.
+However, customers that did churn were identified more accurately by the GradientBoost model.

-The main goal of our model ist to find users they will leave our services and prevent churning.
-So in our case, it is important to find as many true-positives as possible and reduce false-negative values.
+The main goal of our model is to identify users that plan to leave our services and prevent them from churning.
+Hence, in our case it is crucial to find as many true-positives as possible and reduce false-negative values.

-The impact of false-positive values could be a financial impact on the company.
+False-positive values might present a negative financial impact on the company.
 Users who do not want to churn will receive a special discount.
-Such measures can also lead to higher customer satisfaction
+As such measures can also lead to higher customer satisfaction, I would opt to continue with this model.

 A detailed description can be found at the post available [here](https://medium.com/@bluebullet/predictive-maintenance-on-your-customer-d4f930ce2c85).